 Adventive that may have established itself temporarily in Essex (in 1971) and occured once in Worcestershire (in 1978).
-A further, currently unconfirmed, record in 2004 from close to the original Essex site is being investigated.
+A further, unconfirmed, record (2004) came from close to the original Essex site but enquiries failed to produce any specimen or other evidence.
 Possibly no longer present in the British Isles.

 Bradley & Fletcher no:

 Maps updated with all data received by February 2018.

 Juniperus spp. (juniper), see distribution map.

 In Europe the foodplant is given as Juniperus communis (juniper), the larva feeding in a silken tube amongst needles spun to a twig from May to July.

 The moth located in Worcestershire in 1978 was found on an inside wall near a window close to a Juniperus squamata bush.
 Subsequent searches failed to locate any larvae.

 Larva: searches of garden junipers in the grid squares TQ3189 and TQ3296 would be beneficial to see if larvae are present.
 Silken tubes in needles attached to the stems in May, June or even into July should be examined for larvae.